Epic55/go_bank_app/readme.md

 #WHAT NEED TO DO:

-- history of transfers
+- use mutex to block accounts during withdraw
+- add grpc
 - authentication
-- add grpc
-- use mutex to block accounts during withdraw

 DONE: